Saturday, October 17, 2015

 True NatCon Should Be CanCon with Soul

-There is a reason that you know too many Tragically Hip songs.
+There is a reason that you know too many songs of a certain artist.
 There is a reason I know way too many Prism songs.
 It is CanCon.
 CanCon is the percentage of Canadian music all radio stations licenced by the Canadian Radio and Television Commission (CRTC) must play and it is usually 35%.
 One out of every three songs on the radio.

 The Canadian Content guidelines were introduced in 1968 and in the 1970's there was such a dearth of Canadian Music that I have only recently forgiven Burton Cummings.
 We suffered so that this generation could have Metric, Tegan and Sara, Alexis On Fire and The Trews.
 It was a painful yet ultimately successful bit of social engineering.